Sampling via Stochastic Interpolants by Langevin-based Velocity and Initialization Estimation in Flow ODEs: Abstract

 \section{Abstract}

-We propose a novel method for sampling from unnormalized Boltzmann densities based on a probability–flow ordinary differential equation (ODE) derived from linear stochastic interpolants.
+We propose a novel method for sampling from unnormalized Boltzmann densities based on a probability flow ordinary differential equation (ODE) derived from linear stochastic interpolants.
 The key innovation of our approach is the use of a sequence of Langevin samplers to enable efficient simulation of the flow.
-Specifically, these Langevin samplers are employed (i) to generate samples from the interpolant distribution at intermediate times and (ii) to construct, starting from these intermediate times, a robust estimator of the velocity field governing the flow ODE.
-For both applications of the Langevin diffusions, we establish convergence guarantees.
+Specifically, these Langevin samplers are employed (i) to generate samples from the interpolant distribution at intermediate times and (ii) to construct, starting from these intermediate times, a robust estimator of the velocity field governing the probability flow ODE.
+Theoretically, we provide convergence guarantees for both Langevin components, and establish a non-asymptotic convergence rate for the probability flow ODE.
 Extensive numerical experiments demonstrate the efficiency of the proposed method on challenging multimodal distributions across a range of dimensions, as well as its effectiveness in Bayesian inference tasks.